underguiz/terraform-aks-autoscaler/README.md

 ### Disclaimer

 This is not supported in any form.
-Use at your own risk,
+Use at your own risk.